 - Get out the china and cloth napkins and have a “fancy” dinner.

-- Play restaurant– create menus, take orders, etc. Make it a game with Order Up cards and menus.
+- Play restaurant– create menus, take orders, etc.

 - Play a game like Family Time Fun Dinner Games and Activities.